blaenk/site/input/notes/vue.markdown

 <a v-bind:href="url"></a>
 ```

-Modifiers are denoted by a dot `.` prefix.
+Modifiers are denoted by a dot `.` prefix, and may be stacked.

 ``` html
 <!-- modifier is `prevent` -->